RG9n/RG9n.github.io/resources.md

 # Resources
 This page will contain links to useful resources that you can read to learn about several important topics.

-One of the most difficult parts to Cyber Security is finding resources to learn from or implement in your workspace, so I'll be listing good resources and learning material here.
+One of the most difficult parts to Cyber Security is finding resources to learn from or implement in your workspace, so I'll be listing good resources that I find/use during my CTFS along with learning material here.

 ## General